cmalven/commute/README.md

 ## Use

-Run shuttle out of any project directory:
+Run commute out of any project directory:

 ```
-shuttle <project> <operation>
+commute <project> <operation>
 ```

 `project`: The name of the project to work with, should match a record in `projects.json`